jyyulab/NetBID/docs/docs/advanced_analysis/advanced_analysis.md

 ![bubblePlot_overlap](bubblePlot_overlap.png)

 -------
-### *How to modify the figures by adjusting the paramters in the draw. functions ?*
+### *How to modify the figure size created by `draw.` functions ?*

-NetBID2 has 14 functions start with `draw.*`, those functions all have one option `pdf_file=`.
+NetBID2 has 14 functions start with `draw.`.
+These functions all have one option `pdf_file=`.
-- If set this not NULL, the function will directly output the plotting results into a pdf file with adjusted figure size.
-User could choose to modify all `cex` related options to adjust the text size and the pdf size will be automatically adjusted by selection.
+- If it is set with a file path, the function will automatically save the plot as a PDF file without adjusting the figure size.
-- If set `pdf_file=NULL`, the figures will be displayed interactively and user could choose to add `pdf()` before calling the function and `dev.off()` after, or modify the figure size in the console and save into files.
+- If it is set to NULL, the figure will show in a new window without saving to PDF.
+But user can add `pdf()` before the `draw.` function, and add `dev.off()` after the `draw.` function to save it manually.
+In this way, one can customize the figure size.
+For details, please check `?pdf`.
+- `cex` option in all the `draw.` functions are used to adjust the text size, and the PDF figure size will be adjusted based on that.

 -------